Experienced eCommerce Web Design & Development Agency

 We get asked this a lot, and I’m afraid there is neither a definitive nor short answer to this.
 It really does depend on what you are looking to achieve, by when, and how much you have to invest.

 One other important point to make is that who you get to develop your system is as if not more important than which system you use.
 Bad developers and a good system will generally result in a bad solution, whereas good developers and an average system will normally result in a good product.
 The point is to find experienced e-commerce website designers & developers who you like, trust, and who clearly know the platform they use inside out.

 Back to platforms, and it effectively comes down to 3 routes when you are building a system:

 1. A bespoke e-commerce solution

 This is a completely custom eCommerce solution, created specifically to match the business processes required by the project.
 The main benefit of a bespoke solution is that it gives us complete control of what we do and how we do it, as we are not restricted by how an eCommerce platform dictates you should do things.
 These applications can also be much more efficient (therefore perform faster), as they don’t contain all the unnecessary functionality that platforms often do (because they need to be everything to everyone).
 If the task at hand is fairly simple, they can also be cheaper to develop and maintain than other options.

 Bespoke e-commerce systems generally favour less conventional business models, because the platforms don’t fit with the processes required for this business model.
 A good example of such a system is the Sabre Awards Platform which we built.
 This is a bespoke awards management system with quite specific workflows, meaning basing it on a platform didn’t make sense.
-Instead we’ve created a highly regarded bespoke asp.net application which exactly meets the client’s requirements.
+Instead, our eCommerce web designers & developers in the UK created a highly regarded bespoke asp.net application which exactly meets the client’s requirements.

 2. A 3rd party fully hosted e-commerce platform